InterIntSys/InterIntSys.github.io/content/authors/valdy-wiratama/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Affiliate Researchers
+  - Researchers
 ---

-Marloes Vredenborg is a PhD candidate in the Human-Centered Computing group at the Department of Information and Computing Sciences at Utrecht University.
-In her PhD research project, she collaborates with the Dutch Railways (NS).
+Valdy Wiratama is a doctoral researcher at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the [University of Salzburg](https://www.plus.ac.at), Austria.
+In this role, Valdy contributes to the Excellence in Digital Sciences and Interdisciplinary Technologies (EXDIGIT) initiative.
+Valdy's PhD research project focuses on algorithmic auditing for fairness in recommender systems, with a particular emphasis on the music domain.